LYFsmile Logo

 Why Teens Are More Vulnerable to Eating Disorders

 Teens are more vulnerable to eating disorders due to a combination of rapid physical changes during puberty, heightened emotional sensitivity, and increasing social pressure.
-Adolescence, especially between ages 13 to 17 - is a peak risk period where body image concerns, comparison, and the need for acceptance become stronger.
+Adolescence, especially between ages 13 and 17, is a peak risk period where body image concerns, comparison, and the need for acceptance become stronger.
 During this phase, many teenagers may turn to disordered eating as a way to cope with stress, low self-esteem, or a lack of control in other areas of life.

 Key Factors Contributing to Teen Vulnerability: